-It is imperative that the federal government immediately reinvest in America's cities - our infrastructure, our communities, and our people.
+It is imperative that the federal government continue supporting America's cities, towns, and villages with opportunities for direct federal funding to local governments; and resources for capacity building to improve operations, services, and community and economic development outcomes.
 The federal funding must be consistent, stable, and reliable.
 With sufficient federal funds leveraging new investment, cities can show a significant return on that investment that has been proven in the short-term and for the future of our nation.